ASAP Rocky: 2012–2014: Touring and Long. Live. A$AP

 In February 2012, Mayers joined Kendrick Lamar as the opening act for Drake's Club Paradise Tour.
-In June, SpaceGhostPurrp, founder of Miami-based collective Raider Klan and Mayers’ past collaborator, accused A$AP Twelvyy of jumping Raider Klan's Matt Stoops and subsequently disassociated himself from A$AP Mob and Mayers in a YouTube video.
+In June, SpaceGhostPurrp, founder of Miami-based collective Raider Klan and Mayers's past collaborator, accused A$AP Twelvyy of jumping Raider Klan's Matt Stoops and subsequently disassociated himself from A$AP Mob and Mayers in a YouTube video.
 He and Raider Klan also accused ASAP Mob of copying their style, and Mayers of using lyrics from SpaceGhostPurrp's song "My Enemy" on "Goldie".
 Mayers responded in a July interview for MTV, saying that SpaceGhostPurrp is "try[ing] to build hype" and told him to "stick to makin' beats".

 In July 2012, Mayers performed at the Pitchfork Music Festival.
 He was scheduled to make his network television debut on Late Night with Jimmy Fallon on July 20, but he was then arrested the night before, after an alleged involvement in a brawl, with 21-year-old artist iRome.
 The scuffle took place in downtown Manhattan and the performance was canceled.
 After it was rescheduled for August 21, Mayers performed "Goldie" on the show.
 On September 6, he also performed a guest rap on Rihanna's "Cockiness (Love It)" at the 2012 MTV Video Music Awards.